Muscadine-Labs/FeeSplitterUpgradable/README.md

 npm run deploy:base
 ```

-After deployment, set your Morpho vault's `feeRecipient` to the proxy address.
+After deployment, you can start sending ETH and tokens to the contract address.

 ## Contract Interface